warning Coming soon – PHH Mortgage is changing its name! right arrow

 • Corrections of any errors or omissions in an eNote or other loan document which is an eRecord must be delivered to PHH no later than the deadline set forth in this Guide for the corresponding paper document and must be made in accordance with the requirements of the Fannie Mae eMortgage Guide and/or the Freddie Mac eMortgage Guide.

-• The representations and warranties set forth in the Fannie Mae eMortgage Guide and/or the Freddie Mac eMortgage Guide are incorporated herein as if made by the Seller to PHH and are true and correct with respect to the related eNote.
+• The representations and warranties set forth in the Fannie Mae eMortgage Guide and/or the Freddie Mac eMortgage Guide are incorporated herein as if made by the Client to PHH and are true and correct with respect to the related eNote.

 • The eNote and any other loan document which is an eRecord comply with the requirements of the Fannie Mae eMortgage Guide and/or the Freddie Mac eMortgage Guide.

-• The Seller will retain for the life of the Lloan plus seven years, and will promptly provide to PHH upon request, records (including system logs and audit trails) which can be used to establish and verify (a) the electronic signature and its attribution to the signer's identity, (b) the existence of a single Authoritative Copy of the related eNote which is unique identifiable and unalterable, (c) the integrity and reliability of the process and systems by which the related eRecords were created, signed, stored and transferred, and (d) that PHH is the Controller of the Authoritative Copy of the related eNote and in control of any other related eRecords.
+• The Client will retain for the life of the loan plus seven years, and will promptly provide to PHH upon request, records (including system logs and audit trails) which can be used to establish and verify (a) the electronic signature and its attribution to the signer's identity, (b) the existence of a single Authoritative Copy of the related eNote which is unique identifiable and unalterable, (c) the integrity and reliability of the process and systems by which the related eRecords were created, signed, stored and transferred, and (d) that PHH is the Controller of the Authoritative Copy of the related eNote and in control of any other related eRecords.
 Upon request, the Seller will provide (or cause its vendors to provide) certifications and affidavits regarding the foregoing, in form and content reasonably required by PHH in order to enforce an eNote or any other loan document.

 • The eMortgage is in compliance with, and is valid, effective and enforceable under, all applicable eMortgage Laws and other laws.